evgeniykiprenko/phoebe/README.md

 The postman collection with request presets is located in project root as Web-development *LAB-3.postman_collection.json*

 Also the application will send an email when new user registered.

+### Note
+In the root of the project located .env_example.
+It's a template for .env file, clone the repository, change credentials on it and rename to .env.